Using unclaimed shareholder assets for public benefit.

 - Jude Brooks, Aviva UK Head of Corporate Responsibility

-The Aviva Foundation Board review new funding proposals throughout the year.
 Some of the projects funded so far include:

-- Supporting financial education of the next generation: Working with Young Money, this project will develop and pilot an innovative digital resource that empowers teachers to help students aged 17-18 better understand the impact of investments and long-term savings on their finances through interactive simulations.
+- Supporting financial education of the next generation: working with Young Money, this project will develop and pilot an innovative digital resource that empowers teachers to help students aged 17-18 better understand the impact of investments and long-term savings on their finances through interactive simulations.

-- Accessing Experience Programme: Working with Business in the Community, this programme aims to reduce employment barriers faced by the over 50s at risk of poverty.
+- Accessing Experience Programme: working with Business in the Community, this programme aims to reduce employment barriers faced by the over 50s at risk of poverty.
 It provides job placement opportunities, mid-life MOT support and campaign for age friendly employment.
 Find out more

-- British Red Cross: As part of Aviva’s response to coronavirus, the Aviva Foundation has contributed to Aviva’s donation to the British Red Cross to set up a hardship fund providing financial support to people struggling as a result of Covid19.
+- British Red Cross: as part of Aviva’s response to coronavirus, the Aviva Foundation has contributed to Aviva’s donation to the British Red Cross to set up a hardship fund providing financial support to people struggling as a result of Covid19.
 In 2020, more than 6,000 people have been supported and £1.4m distributed.

 We are interested in hearing from organisations working with or developing innovative approaches in the areas where we want to deliver impact.